VickCG/VickCG/README.md

 ## Hi there! 👋 I'm Vick, a passionate Software Engineer.

-🚀 With over a decade of experience, I've honed my skills in crafting top-notch proprietary enterprise software products.
-My journey is all about utilizing diverse technologies to design, develop, and deploy enterprise-class solutions while gaining deep insights into customers' needs and product usage.
+🚀 With over a decade of experience, I've honed my skills in crafting cutting-edge software products.
+My journey is all about utilizing diverse technologies to design, develop, and deploy product-class solutions while gaining deep insights into today's latest technologies.

 👨‍🏭 Leading and mentoring teams, I establish coding standards.